norbsdev0/RobloxGamepassPurchaser/README.md

 # RobloxGamepassPurchaser BETA VERSION

+# Working on this that actually functions on an app

 **Made using Puppeteer, node.js, and npm**

 This script automatically logs in to your roblox account* and buys the specific gamepass*.